apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

    If there is no suitable class listed, you can [customize your own class](./../cluster-type/customize-class-type.md) template and apply the class here.

-   Creating clusters that does not meet the constraints is invalid and system creates the cluster with the minimum CPU value specified.
+   Creating clusters that does not meet the constraints is invalid and the system creates a cluster with the minimum CPU value specified.

    :::